VChristiaens/MINDS/README.rst

     $ pip install -r requirements.txt

-Then launch and run the MINDS_reduction.ipynb notebook, after adapting the input path to the raw data.
+Then launch and run the MINDS_reduction.ipynb notebook, after adapting the input path to your data.

 Installation and dependencies